Elhameed/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * **0. _putchar**: The [0-putchar.c](./0-putchar.c) file contains a program that prints `_putchar`, followed by a new line.

-* **1. The last digit1.
-I sometimes suffer from insomnia.
+* **1. I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game**:
 * The [1-alphabet.c](./1-alphabet.c) file contains a function that prints the alphabet, in lowercase, followed by a new line.

 * **2. I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game**